 They exercise and play together, even if nobody else is home.
 It’s vital to choose breeding stock with well-bred parents on both sides.
 Females can often set the type in their puppies so you need excellent females and a great male pedigree if the puppies produced are to be of the highest quality.

-Balance, type, movement, correct conformation and a good temperament are all crucial in the make up a good dog.
+Balance, type, movement, correct conformation and a good temperament are all crucial in the make up a show quality Pomeranian.

 Become a full time apprentice.
 There’s an enormous amount to learn when it comes to Pomeranians and this includes: grooming, feeding, breeding, training soundness, conformation and breed type.
 Remember the old saying that …Rome wasn’t built in a day.”

 If you can find a good mentor, your apprenticeship will be much shorter in duration.
-There are lots of experienced breeders who are genuinely happy to mentor newbies who are prepared to listen and learn.
+There are lots of experienced Pomeranian show dog breeders who are genuinely happy to mentor newbies who are prepared to listen and learn.